Please complete your profile to unlock commenting and other important features.

 Kitano Shokudo

-Why You Need To Go: The window to eat at this Japanese bistro is smaller than most restaurants, so tables will be in high demand on Valentine’s Day.
+Why You Need To Go: The window of opening hours at this Japanese bistro is smaller than most restaurants, so tables tend to be in high demand.
 That means all you need to do is book a spot now and let the chef do the rest of the work.
-Just tell him your allergies and request that he does his own thing—it’ll be the highlight of your week.
+Just tell him your allergies and request that he does his own thing — it’ll be the highlight of your week.

 Website